 - Multioperator (one transmitted signal per band and mode permitted at any time)

-- Call “CQ CQ TEST DE [your call] [your call] K” using a single code speed, baud, or bit rate during the transmission.
-This maximizes the ability of the automated receivers to decode your transmission.
+- On CW, call “CQ CQ TEST DE [your call] [your call] K” using a single code speed during the transmission.
+This maximizes the ability of the automated receivers to decode and spot your transmission.

-- The strength (S) value of RS(T) signal reports should represent the approximate peak S meter reading.
+- CW/Phone: The strength (S) value of RS(T) signal reports should represent the approximate peak S meter reading.
 (Readings greater than S9 should be sent as S9.)
-A signal report of 599 or 59 is acceptable for any QSO.

 - 2 points for CW or Digital; 1 point for phone